BadGamesInc/hypnotic-client/README.md

 ## gaming awards frame winner 1999/2000/2001

 ## About
-"utility mod" for minecraft java 1.8.8
-we dont care if you get banned from any server
-use at your own risk i guess
+"Utility Mod" for Minecraft 1.8.8 (works on 1.8.9 servers too!)
+Use at your own risk, we are not responsible for any punishments on any server

 ## Requirements
 Minecraft 1.8.8
-Java SE version 1.8 or higher
+Java SE runtime version 1.8 or higher

 ## Authors
 BadGamesInc - actual knowledge
-KawaiiZenbo - made the logo and ported badclient modules (continues to edit readme)
+KawaiiZenbo - made the logo and ported badclient modules (still editing the readme)
 Whoever else we stole code from

 ## How to upload a custom cape